ZK Rollup

 - The proof cryptographically demonstrates that:

-- Proof generation is computationally intensive (requiring specialized hardware)
+- Proof generation is computationally intensive and requires specialized hardware.

-- Proofs are compact: ~100-500KB proof can verify millions of transactions
+- Proofs are compact: a proof can verify millions of transactions.

 3. Data Posting to L1